 WorldCereal, taking it a step further in benefit of the community

-More specifically, the open-source WorldCereal system will offer:
+More specifically, the open-source WorldCereal system offers:

-- A tool to share reference data sets
+- a tool to share reference data sets

 - newly developed and tested state-of-the-art classification algorithms